Endokelp/Endokelp_Projects/README.md

 # Endokelp_Projects

-Public repo where I dump smaller projects.
-Some of it is school stuff, some is “I was bored,” and I’m slowly aiming more of it at quant / ML-type work.
+Public repo for smaller projects.
+Mix of school work, random experiments, and stuff aimed at quant or ML-ish topics.

-If a folder looks half-done, it probably is.
+If a folder looks half finished, it probably is.

 ## PythonProjects

-Folder for Python that I’m willing to show on a resume: not just scripts—more like small projects with a README and (eventually) tests.
+Python I am okay showing publicly: scripts with context, not just one off files.

+### Math IA (IB)

+**Folder:** `PythonProjects/portfolio_mpt/`

+This is my IB Math Internal Assessment work.
+Same codebase as the mean variance and portfolio bits in that folder: data from Yahoo (`yfinance`), efficient frontier and Monte Carlo style weight experiments, longer multi asset backtest plots, plus a separate stats exercise (`analyze_bench_press.py`) that lived in the same repo for convenience.
+Details and run order are in `PythonProjects/portfolio_mpt/README.md`.

+Not trading advice.
+Not a graded submission dump (no personal PDFs or Word uploads there on purpose).

+### Planned later (not the IA)

-Rough order I want to tackle:
+Rough order for future projects I still want to add here:

 1. Volatility targeting
-2. Momentum backtest, written myself instead of leaning on a black-box library
+2. Momentum backtest written without a black box backtest library
 3. Monte Carlo / GBM
-4. Black–Scholes + Greeks
+4. Black-Scholes plus Greeks
-5. A tiny portfolio risk dashboard (Streamlit or similar)
+5. Small portfolio risk dashboard (Streamlit or similar)

-Not financial advice.
-Just practice.

-**Python — portfolio MPT / tech sleeve** (`PythonProjects/portfolio_mpt/`)
-Mean–variance frontier, Monte Carlo scatter of random weights, and a longer multi-asset backtest with heatmaps and drawdown plots.
-Prices from Yahoo via `yfinance`; plot defaults tweaked in `src/plot_style.py`.
-Not investment advice.

-There’s a `scripts/vibe_detective.py` gremlin hunt plus `scripts/DETECTIVE_TASK.txt` for a manual Task pass before push; optional hook: `git config core.hooksPath .githooks`.

-## What’s here
+## What is here

-- **UltimateEven_Odd.java** — CLI: numbers in, even/odd out, optional basic stats.
+- **UltimateEven_Odd.java:** CLI, numbers in, even or odd labels, optional basic stats.
-- **snake_game.py** — snake with optional chasing enemies, two maps, speeds, persistent high score.
+- **snake_game.py:** Snake with optional chasing enemies, two maps, speeds, persistent high score.
-- **ProfessionalPersonalWebsiteTemplate/** — the Vite/React portfolio template.
+- **ProfessionalPersonalWebsiteTemplate/:** Vite and React portfolio template.
-- **robotics java projects/** — old Java coursework snippets.
+- **robotics java projects/:** Older Java coursework.

 ---

-Pick a folder and go.
+Pick a folder and dig.
 Future me: commit more than once every six months.